 Everything You Need to Know When Buying a Cordless Jigsaw

-An indispensable tool for professionals and DIYers alike, cordless jigsaws are a no-fuss, easy to use solution for making both straight and curved cuts in a variety of material.
-They can even be used to cut simple shapes, and bevelled cuts, making them the go-to for many cutting tasks.
+Cordless jigsaws are indispensable tools for professionals and DIYers alike.
+They are a no-fuss, easy-to-use solution for making straight and curved cuts in various materials.
+They can even be used to cut simple shapes and bevelled cuts, making them the go-to for many cutting tasks.

-If you want to get the most out of your purchase, there’s a few things that you need to take into consideration before you part with your hard-earned cash, but if you follow our buying guide, you’ll have a tool that you find yourself reaching for time and time again for a wide variety of projects.
+If you want to get the most out of your purchase, there are a few things that you need to consider before you part with your hard-earned cash, but if you follow our buying guide, you’ll have a tool that you find yourself reaching for time and time again for a wide variety of projects.

-Make sure you also check out the top picks from our range of cordless jigsaws at the bottom of the page, and finally if you found this guide useful, you can share it with your friends using the buttons above.
+Make sure you also Check out the top picks from our range of cordless jigsaws at the bottom of the page.
+Finally, if you found this guide useful, you can share it with your friends using the buttons above.

 Cordless Jigsaw Basics

-Jigsaws are lightweight handheld power saws that use a reciprocating blade attached to an electrical motor to make light work of cutting a variety of materials- depending on the type of blades you have on hand.
-Where they really become invaluable however, is their ability to cut curves and basic shapes, a task that can’t be done with the likes of a circular saw.
+Jigsaws are lightweight handheld power saws that use a reciprocating blade attached to an electrical motor to make light work of cutting various materials- depending on the type of blades you have on hand.
+Where they really become invaluable, however, is their ability to cut curves and basic shapes, a task that can’t be done with the likes of a circular saw.
 Another useful feature found on any good cordless jigsaw is the ability to angle the saw body relative to the baseplate to allow the operator to make bevelled cuts.

 Features to consider